sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 #### Predictions vis-à-vis Priors

-[In the Multibox section](), we said we would use regression to find the coordinates of an object's bounding box.
+[Earlier](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection#multibox), we said we would use regression to find the coordinates of an object's bounding box.
 But then, surely, the priors can't represent our final predicted boxes?

 They don't.